russpj/GolfTee/README.md

 	Currently, the board printing is fixed, so this really only works with one board.
 	Note that the printing and rules are defined outside of the solver code.

+Notes:
+	The only board implemented here is a four row, ten hole board.
+The 5 row, 15-hole board is more common, especially at Cracker Barrel restaurants.
+I should add that possibility sometime.